T-Dot Dental - Toronto

 What Are Dental Implants?

-An implant, resembling a tiny metal screw, serves as a complete tooth replacement.
-Through a concise surgical procedure, your dentist embeds the implant into the bone beneath your gums at the precise location where a natural tooth belongs.
-This implant functions as a genuine tooth root and is then finalized with a restoration, such as a dental crown, to ensure it closely replicates the appearance and sensation of an authentic tooth.
+A dental implant, shaped like a small metal screw, acts as a full replacement for a missing tooth.
+During a straightforward surgical procedure, your dentist places the implant into the bone beneath the gums where the natural tooth once was.
+It functions as a true tooth root and is completed with a restoration, like a dental crown, to closely mimic the look and feel of a natural tooth.

 What Our Patients are Saying